PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-07 06:32:34
+Last updated: 2024-04-07 06:33:07
-Random Quote: What do you call a fish with no eyes?
-Fsh. - Marshall Eriksen
+Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo